Portugal Real Estate Market and Values

 - Lisbon — Portugal’s capital city

-- Estoril Coast and Cascais region – offering a strong lifestyle focus
+- Estoril coast and the Cascais region — offering a strong lifestyle focus

-- Troia region – with a tropical atmosphere, only 40 km’s south of Lisbon
+- Troia region — a tropical atmosphere located just 40 km south of Lisbon

-- Algarve region – Portugal’s main tourist region, thriving with high quality beaches and integrated resort communities
+- Algarve region — Portugal’s main tourist region, boasting Blue Flag beaches and integrated resort communities

-These areas offer buyers various features and the highest value for money:
+These areas offer buyers various features and value for money:

 - Prime developments close to the capital city of Lisbon

-- Both Lisbon and the Estoril Coast/Cascais regions offer prime property developments, which to date have been the main focus for residence and citizenship investors in Portugal
+- Both Lisbon and the Estoril coast and Cascais regions offer prime real estate developments, which to date have been the focus for residence and citizenship investors in Portugal

 - Seafront properties